simonmichael/hledger/site/doc/1.1/hledger-ui.md

 the data.

 `--watch`
-:   watch for data (and time) changes and reload automatically
+:   watch for data and date changes and reload automatically

 `--theme=default|terminal|greenterm`
 :   use this custom display theme